 Other Items of Interest

-The operation of Michigan Public Schools Employees Retirement System is controlled by the Public School Employees Retirement ActPublic Act 300 of 1980, as amended.
+The operation of Michigan Public Schools Employees' Retirement System is controlled by the Public School Employees Retirement Act, PA 300 of 1980, as amended.

 Read the latest Connections, the newsletter we deliver twice a year to our retirees.

-- Comprehensive Annual Financial Reports (CAFRs) The Comprehensive Annual Financial Reports contain a wealth of interesting figures and statistics about the Michigan Public Schools Employees Retirement System.
+The annual reports contain a wealth of interesting figures and statistics about the Michigan Public Schools Employees' Retirement System.

 This two-hour meeting is an opportunity for you to hear an overview of your retirement benefits so you can make informed decisions about your retirement and your future.